China Business Start-up

 Lack of Incentive for Continuous Search for Best Quality Products or Suppliers

 A U.S. company needs a supply chain process that continually searches for the best quality products delivered reliably at the lowest total cost.
 Every successful Western company approaches their business at home in a dynamic and continuous process.
 The process involves continuous assessment of alternative suppliers, direct negotiation with existing suppliers, and supplier changes as needed to assure continuous improvement in an unbiased and rigorous process.
-It is a dynamic and aggressive process and it must be replicated for sourcing success in China.
+This process must be replicated for sourcing success in China.

 The brokering model in international supply chain management does not usually duplicate this best practice approach.
-A broker's business motivation is to sell products that are acceptable to the Western company at the highest possible price.
-A broker collects margin on the products purchased from suppliers and resold to foreign customers.
+A broker's business motivation is to sell products that are acceptable to the Western company at the highest possible price to them.
+A broker or trading company collects margin on the products purchased from suppliers and resold to foreign customers.
 Unless driven by the Western company, a broker is not incented to cost reduce to the benefit of the Western company or to seek supplier performance improvement.
-Its simple math -- a lower price will generally mean a lower margin to the broker.
-This is a serious misalignment of interests between brokers and the Western buying company that is present in most broker relationships.
+It's simple math -- a lower price will generally mean a lower margin to the broker.
+This is a serious misalignment of interests between brokers and the Western buyer that is inherently present in most broker relationships.

 Lack of Incentive for Continuous Cost Reduction for Western Customers